Building MCP PyExec: Secure Python Execution Server with Docker & Authentication

 When implementing HTTP streaming support for the MCP PyExec server, proper authentication became essential.
 Building a custom OAuth 2.0 Identity Provider was necessary for several reasons:

-1. MCP-Specific Requirements: Need to understand MCP protocol nuances and third-party authorization flows
+1. MCP-Specific Requirements: Need to understand MCP protocol nuances and authentication flows

 2. Development Flexibility: Full control over authentication logic for testing and prototyping